viciious/d32xr/README.md

 To compile the rom you're going to need several things:
 - Chilly Willy's Sega Devkit
-- m68k_crt0.s, m68k_crt1.s and sh2_crt0.s found in the 32X TicTacToe example from the same Devkit, which is not included to avoid GPL violation
 - Dump the IWAD file "doom32x.wad" from your Doom32x cartridge.
 Dump from address 0xBB010 to the end of the ROM.
 - Run 'make -f Makefile.mars'